• Skip to primary navigation

 Cassava

 In Cameroon, cassava is used in various forms.
-It is used to make fufu (a dough-like starchy side dish eaten with soups), garri (granules made out of cassava), bobolo ( cassava sticks) and more.
+It is used to make waterfufu (a dough-like starchy side dish eatenย with soups), garriย (granules made out of cassava), boboloย ( cassava sticks), and more.
 And of course, it is used to make Accra Banana, which is also called Accra Cassava.

 Apparently, Asians have many uses for grated cassava just like West Africans.
 The food fusion in the world is amazing!